christo/revenge/README.md

 ## TODO

-* Unit tests for C64 and VIC-20 BASIC decoding
+* More unit tests for C64 and VIC-20 BASIC decoding
 * stats/summary of action
   * execution time
   * symbol detection (disassembly)